neighborhoods/KojoWorkerDecoratorComponent/README.md

 The custom decorator may have additional dependencies, which can be injected using Symfony service definitions.

 Create a builder and builder factory for the custom decorator by implementing the `Neighborhoods\KojoWorkerDecoratorComponent\Worker\Decorator\BuilderInterface` and `Neighborhoods\KojoWorkerDecoratorComponent\Worker\Decorator\Builder\FactoryInterface` interfaces respectively.
 After defining corresponding Symfony DI services, the builder factory for the custom decorator can be added to the worker builder (`Acme\MyWorker\Builder.service.yml` in given examples).

+A full implementation of a custom decorator is provided in [this example](https://github.com/neighborhoods/KojoWorkerDecoratorComponentFitness/blob/main/src/CustomDecorator/Worker/CustomDecorator.php).

 ## Buphalo integration